lilyaesthetics

 1. Nutrition

-• Calcium-rich foods: Dairy, leafy greens, almonds
+• Calcium-rich foods: Dairy, sardines, leafy greens, and fortified beverages

 2. Exercise

-• Weight-bearing activities: Walking, running, dancing
+• Weight-bearing exercises: Walking, running, and dancing stress bones and stimulate growth

 3. Lifestyle Adjustments